simonz4031/vertex-Anthropic-proxy/README.md

 # Vertex AI Anthropic Proxy

-This project provides a proxy server that allows you to use the Anthropic Claude API format while leveraging Google Cloud's Vertex AI backend.
-It translates requests from the Anthropic format to Vertex AI format and vice versa.
+This project provides a proxy server that translates requests from Anthropic's Claude API and OpenAI's API format to Google Cloud's Vertex AI, specifically for the Claude 3.5 Sonnet model.

 ## Table of Contents